2000junghyun/aws-classifier/malicious-file-classifier/README.md

 ## Overview

-This project implements an **AI-assisted malware analysis pipeline** triggered by file uploads to an AWS S3 bucket.
+This project implements an **malware classifier pipeline** triggered by file uploads to an AWS S3 bucket.
 It performs **static analysis** using multiple detection techniques to classify files as malicious or benign.

 The core logic is built into an **AWS Lambda function**, which sequentially invokes modular analyzers such as **Threat Intelligence (TI) lookup**, **metadata classification**, **content signature comparison**, and **fuzzy hash similarity detection**.